OllieJones/sqlite-object-cache/readme.txt

 = How much faster will this make my site? =

 Exactly predicting each site's speedup is not possible.
 Still, benchmarking results are promising.
 Please see [this](https://www.plumislandmedia.net/wordpress-plugins/sqlite-object-cache/benchmarks/).
 If you run a benchmark, please let the author know by leaving a comment on that page or using the [support forum](https://wordpress.org/support/plugin/sqlite-object-cache/).

+= What Cached Data Size should I use for my site? =

+The default setting for Cached Data Size is 16 MiB.
+This plugin allows the actual cached data size to grow larger than that, and occasionally removes old data to trim back the size to the setting.
+Take a look at the Statistics page.
+If your actual cached data setting is consistently larger than the setting, double the setting.

+If you operate a large and busy site, try an initial setting of 32 MiB, then adjust it based on the growth of the actual size.

 = What is SQLite? =